 6. Annual Financial Statements

 Some agents provide annual statements for landlords needing detailed financial records for tax purposes.
-This service, which may incur an additional charge, helps landlords simplify tax filings and meet regulatory obligations.
+Letting agents may charge an additional cost for this service, which helps landlords simplify their tax filings and meet regulatory obligations.

 7. Inventory Fees